filecoin-project/specs/src/listings/data_structures.md

 # Ticket

 A ticket contains a shared random value referenced by a particular `Block` in the Filecoin blockchain.
-Every miner must produce a new `Ticket` each time they run a leader election attempt.
+Every miner must produce a new `Ticket` for each ticket used in a leader election attempt.
-In that sense, every new block produced will have one or more associated tickets (specifically, the block may contain more than one ticket if it corresponds to one or more zero-winner epochs of {{<sref expected_consensus>}}).

 To produce the ticket values,
 we use an [EC-VRF per Goldberg et al.](https://tools.ietf.org/html/draft-irtf-cfrg-vrf-04#page-10)